 Janice Brown received a BA in Japanese language, and an MA and PhD in Asian Studies (Modern Japanese Literature) from the University of British Columbia.
-She has been at the University of Colorado at Boulder since 2007, where she is Professor and current Chair of the department.
+She has been at the University of Colorado Boulder since 2007.
 Prior to coming to CU-Boulder, she was Professor and Chair of East Asian Studies at the University of Alberta.
 She is the author of Hayashi Fumiko: I Saw A Pale Horse and Selected Poems from Diary of a Vagabond, and Tarnished Words: The Poetry of Ōba Minako.
-Her areas of specialization are modern Japanese women writers, modern and contemporary Japanese women’s poetry, Japanese women’s literary history, and modern and contemporary Japanese fiction.
+Her areas of specialization are modern Japanese women writers, modern and contemporary Japanese women’s poetry, Japanese literary modernism, and modern Japanese fiction.

 - Hayashi Fumiko: I Saw A Pale Horse and Selected Poems from Diary of a Vagabond, Ithaca, New York: Cornell East Asia Series, 1997.

 - Tarnished Words: The Poetry of Ōba Minako, Norwalk, CT: EastBridge, 2002.

 - Across Time & Genre: Reading and Writing Japanese Women’s Texts, co-ed.
 Sonja Arntzen, Edmonton: University of Alberta, 2001.

 Modern/contemporary Japanese women’s poetry and fiction; gender, sexuality, and the body; contemporary popular and visual culture in Japan; literary modernism; critical posthumanities